dgomes/home-assistant-custom-components/README.markdown

   cache_dir: /tmp/tts #OPTIONAL: only matters if you're not using the default
 ```

-## Home Cover
+## HomeGW Cover

 This is a **cover** platform on top of 2 relays exposed through MQTT.
 Each relays is closed for the duration in milliseconds publish to the control topic. **delay_time** indicates the time needed to go from 0% to 100% cover.
-For more information on this backend see [home_mqtt](https://github.com/dgomes/home_mqtt)
+Albeit the name, it is not related to the hardware supporting weather and climate components, for more information on this backend see [home_mqtt](https://github.com/dgomes/home_mqtt).

 ### Example configuration